A Huge Chunk of Most IQ Tests --- and You Can Ace It

 If, after dipping your hand into a bag of candies you came up with three chocolate bars, you might generalize that the bag only contains chocolates.

 In a way, induction involves making conclusions about the forest by analyzing the trees.

 Inductive reasoning is the opposite of deductive reasoning or deduction.
-Deductive reasoning is analysis that proceeds from the general rule towards the specifics.
-For instance, if it has been announced that the current month is part of the rainy season, you might conclude that there’s a very good chance that it will rain today too.
+Deductive reasoning is an analysis that proceeds from the general rule towards the specifics.
+For instance, if it has been announced that the current month is part of the rainy season, you might conclude that there’s a chance that it will rain today too.

-It is in fact making inferences by making observations...
+It is, in fact, making inferences by making observations...

 There are many.
 Most questions require test-takers to identify patterns and use the pattern to make conclusions.

 Consider the following math question: Which number comes next in this sequence: 4, 9, 12, 25?

 To answer the question correctly, the test-taker must figure out why each of the four numbers belongs to the group.

 What do they have in common with one another?
 Studying each number carefully, it would appear that all are perfect squares: 4 is 2 x 2; 9 is 3 x 3, and so forth.
 They also seem to be in sequence.
 The next answer, therefore, is 36 or 6 x 6.